LoginShield/wordpress-plugin/README.txt

 == Changelog ==

+= 1.0.11 =
+* Fix: replace embedded pricing information with link to pricing page on loginshield.com

 = 1.0.10 =
 * Fix: incorrect minimum WordPress version in README.txt, should be 4.4
 * Fix: incorrect minimum PHP version in README.txt, should be 5.2